ITensor/website/docs/book/intro.md

 The call to `prime(A,j)` puts a single, lightweight prime on A's copy of index j.
 It no longer matches the copy of j on B so these will not be contracted and D will end up with four indices i,j',j,k.
-We have computed an outer product of two matrices with minimal effort.
+We have computed an outer product of two matrices with very little effort.

 ITensor has many other features emphasizing productivity